shiriivtsan/spotinst-functions-examples/node-elastigroup-setTarget/README.md

 ## Environment Variables

 After the project has been deployed you will need to enter you Spotinst Account ID, Spotinst API token, Elastigroup ID and adjustment value as environment variables.
-To do this go to your function on the Spotinst Console and find the variable key `spotAccount`, `spotToken`, `spotGroup`, `min`, `max` and `target` then enter the value for each of these followed by press Update Function.
+To do this go to your function on the Spotinst Console and find the variable key `spotGroup`, `spotAccount`, `spotToken`, `AWSaccount`, `AWSsecret`, `AWSregion`, `AWSqueue`, and `capacityType` then enter the value for each of these followed by press Update Function.

 **Warning:** If you edit your code then re-deploy the function your environment variables will get over written.
 To stop this from happening delete the list of environment variables from the `serverless.yml` file after the first deploy